satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 delegated to many experts in each domain?
 Realistically, it is common practice for a reviewer to criticize portions of an article that he or she understands, is interested in, has time to read, and takes issue with, while falling silent on the rest of the article.
-This leads an editor to falsely assume that uncommented portions have met with approval.
+GiThis leads an editor to falsely assume that uncommented portions have met with approval.
 The unrealistic expectations placed on each of the reviewers, coupled with the delayed and sequential interactions they have with the